MehdiMahmoodi/Snakey-Diagram/README.md

 By running the python codes of this repo, you will be able to prepare the sankey diagram and customize it, based on your requirements.
 Have fun:

 [Here is the Python Codes](https://github.com/MehdiMahmoodi/Snakey-Diagram/blob/master/Sankey_SharedKeys.ipynb)

+Also the other python codes for training purposes added [here](https://github.com/MehdiMahmoodi/Snakey-Diagram/blob/master/Sankey_SharedKeys.ipynb)